 Fin-fluencers Shape the Game

-With Gen Z having so much financial power, and them relying on social media, the wellbeing world finance is subject to trends.
-This year’s rise and fall of various cryptocurrencies has been a result of their success on social media.
+With Gen Z having so much financial power, and them relying on social media, the well-being world of finance is subject to trends.
+This year’s rise and fall of various cryptocurrencies have been a result of their success on social media.
 Dogecoin saw its value rise 40% after it went viral on TikTok.
 The Reddit-inspired Gamestop spike demonstrated the potential of social media to upend the stock market, worryingly so for some.

 New Fintechs Making Smart Finance Easier than ever

 New fintech’s are responding to this newfound financial maturity of Gen Z by making saving and investment more accessible via digital apps.
 Rather than just targeting parent-controlled digital wallets at the Gen Z audience, startups are most successful when facilitating safe, but successful, financial freedom for young people.
 Gen Z targeted neobanks, such as GoHenry and Revolut, as well as Step in the U.S. have gained particular traction.
 Investing apps like Robinhood and Webull are also popular with young people, enabling them to trade stocks and cryptocurrencies with no fees.
 These new platforms are helping Gen Z to realise their potential as the most financially savvy generation yet.